Placebo: History

-The word placebo was used in a medicinal context in the late 18th century to describe a "commonplace method or medicine" and in 1811 it was defined as "any medicine adapted more to please than to benefit the patient".
+The word placebo was used in a medicinal context in the late 18th century to describe a "commonplace method or medicine" and in 1811 it was defined as "any medicine adapted more to please than to benefit the patient."
 Although this definition contained a derogatory implication it did not necessarily imply that the remedy had no effect.

 It was recognized in the 18th and 19th centuries that drugs or remedies often were perceived to work best while they were still novel:

 Placebos have featured in medical use until well into the twentieth century.
-In 1955 Henry K. Beecher published an influential paper entitled The Powerful Placebo which proposed the idea that placebo effects were clinically important.
-Subsequent re-analysis of his materials, however, found in them no evidence of any "placebo effect".
+An influential 1955 study entitled The Powerful Placebo firmly established the idea that placebo effects were clinically important, and were a result of the brain's role in physical health.
+A 1997 reassessment found no evidence of any placebo effect in the source data, as the study had not accounted for regression to the mean.

 Placebo-controlled studies

 The placebo effect makes it more difficult to evaluate new treatments.
 Clinical trials control for this effect by including a group of subjects that receives a sham treatment.
 The subjects in such trials are blinded as to whether they receive the treatment or a placebo.
 If a person is given a placebo under one name, and they respond, they will respond in the same way on a later occasion to that placebo under that name but not if under another.

 Clinical trials are often double-blinded so that the researchers also do not know which test subjects are receiving the active or placebo treatment.
 The placebo effect in such clinical trials is weaker than in normal therapy since the subjects are not sure whether the treatment they are receiving is active.